Preston-Harrison/web3-signature-validator/README.md

 }
 ```
 ## Pitfalls
-- When calling validateSignature, make sure all parameters (except the nonce) are encoded packed in the order they were signed on the server.
+- When calling validateSignature or validateSignatureWithNonce, make sure all parameters (except the nonce) are encoded packed in the order they were signed on the server.
-- Do not, EVER, allow the user to pass in the pre-encoded data.
+- Do not allow the user to pass in the pre-encoded data.
 E.g. in the previous example, note that _data1 and _data2 were 'encodePacked' in the contract.
 It is a security vulnerability to allow the user to pass in the pre-encoded value.
 - The Validator contract exposes an internal method _isSignedByValidator.
 This method returns a boolean, and DOES NOT REVERT if the signed data is invalid.
-Best to avoid using this method if you can in favor of validateSignature.
+Best to avoid using this method if you can in favor of validateSignature or validateSignatureWithNonce.

 **If you find any problems with this package, please open an issue!**
 This package is in beta until version 1.0.0